 The primary source of the Multi-Academy Trust's income is obtained from the DfE via the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, the use of which are restricted to particular educational purposes.
-The grants received from the DfE during the period ended 31 August 2021 and the associated expenditure are shown in the Statement of Financial Activities.
+The grants received from the DfE during the period ended 31 August 2022 and the associated expenditure are shown in the Statement of Financial Activities.

-The Trust has had two schools join during the year, giving rise to income inherited on conversion and start up grants of £1,152k In addition, the Trust has had non-recurrent grants in the period of £328k.
-These grants primarily arise from COVID-19 funding from Catch-up Premium, Mass testing funding and free school meals one off payment.
+The Trust has had non-recurrent grants in the period of £255k.
+These grants primarily arise from COVID-19 funding from Catch-up Premium and National Tutoring grants.

 The Trust also receives grants for fixed assets from the Department for Education.
 In accordance with the Charities Statement of Recommended Practice, 'Accounting and Reporting by Charities' (SORP 2015), such grants are shown in the Statement of Financial Activities as restricted income in the fixed asset fund.
 The restricted fixed asset fund balance is reduced by annual depreciation charges over the expected useful life of the assets concerned.
-The Trust received capital grants in year of £973k and IT equipment gifted from the DfE valued at £137k.
+The Trust received capital grants in year of £608k.
+This includes CIF funding, DFC and the SCA allocation.

-During the period ended 31 August 2021, total expenditure of £17,375k (2020 - £4,282k) was covered by grant funding from the ESFA together with other incoming resources.
-The excess of income over expenditure for the period (excluding capital funding, depreciation and the movement on the valuation of the defined benefit pension scheme) was £2,234k (2020 - £272k).
-During the period there was an actuarial loss on the LGPS pension scheme of £1,555k (2020 - £331k).
+During the period ended 31 August 2022, total expenditure of £20,231k (2021 - £17,375k) was covered by grant funding from the ESFA together with other incoming resources.
+The excess of income over expenditure for the period (excluding capital funding, depreciation and the movement on the valuation of the defined benefit pension scheme) was £148k loss (2021-£2,234k).